radareorg/radare2-book/src/basic_commands/print_modes.md

 If we need to create a .c file containing a binary blob, use the `pc` command, that creates this output.
 The default size is like in many other commands: the block size, which can be changed with the `b` command.

-But we can just temporarily override this block size by expressing it as an argument.
+We can also just temporarily override this block size by expressing it as an argument.

 ```
 [0xB7F8E810]> pc 32